mhlassoued/Asynch-My-Lib/README.md

 Nowadays, websites includes a growing number of JavaScript libraries, which (Libraries) become also more and more huge.

-This is where Asynch-My-Lib occurs to rend any JS library asynchoronous, using the same technology : Asynch-My-Lib
+This is where Asynch-My-Lib occurs to asynchronise any JS library.

+So let's "asynchrnise" your Library!

-How to configure and use?
+How to configure, how to use?
 -----------------
 Step 1.
 Paste your library in the appropriet place.